Skip to Content

 Lillooet is a small town along the Fraser River with some really dramatic mountain scenery on the way to Banff.
 During the Fraser River Gold Rush around 1858, Lillooet was one of the largest towns in North America as thousands of people flooded in looking to get rich.
 Now, you can see artifacts from the Gold Rush era inside the Lillooet Museum.

 It has a hot, desert-like climate with some of the warmest temperatures ever recorded in Canada.
 With a long growing season, you’ll also find orchards and wineries around here – try some of the award-winning wine from Fort Berens Estate Winery.
 While you’re here, walk across the Old Suspension Bridge.
-It was built more than a century ago and is just open to pedestrians now.
+It was built more than a century ago and was just recently opened to pedestrians.

-If you’re wanting to stay a night here, check out the Reynolds Hotel for a nice place to stay with some historic charm (it was built in the 1940s) that has recently been updated.
+If you want to stay a night here, check out the Reynolds Hotel for a nice place to stay with some historic charm (it was built in the 1940s) that has recently been updated.
 It has a great restaurant to eat at and a little convenience store to stock up on road trip essentials for the rest of the journey.

 Pioneer Park Beach in Kamloops, BC